DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-05_anatomy-of-a-good-generative-design-process.md

 > Ask & answer as many questions about the activities & aspects involved in each of the [stages of generative design](../01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/README.md) \(Generate, Analyze, Rank, Evolve, Explore, Integrate\) as you can think about.

-To guide you through this process, you'll find below a helpful framework, with notes, questions and pointers.
+To guide you through this process, you'll find below a helpful framework, with notes, questions, and pointers.
 This is by no means an exhaustive list, so please feel free to make it your own - and maybe even contribute to this primer!

 <img src="../../assets/intro/good1.png" style="width:200px;"/>